 Jesus captivated and repulsed people.
 He performed miracles that drew crowds, then he offended them with brutal honesty and drove them away.
 He could have been forgotten in the annals of history as just another controversial preacher, were it not for one extraordinary event.

 After Jesus reached his gruesome death by execution, his followers were dejected.
 The light had gone out, it seemed, and all their hopes had crashed to the ground.
 But three days later he began appearing to them alive from the dead.
 And so he sparked the movement that has now claimed more followers than any other religion or philosophy in the history of the world.

 In essence what we believe is this: that Jesus is the Son of God, sent by his Father to be our hope and salvation, put to death in seeming defeat, but actually dying according to a greater plan that was designed to deal with the sickness of our sin.
 His resurrection from the dead marks his ultimate victory over death, and gives us the certain hope that we too can live with him forever.

 While many think this is a story that lacks credibility, it has captivated hundreds of millions of people because of the compelling reality of the Bible as a book like no other, and the very real power of Jesus to work in your life today.

 It has been said about the Bible that it is a book shallow enough for a child to paddle in, and deep enough for an elephant to drown in.
 It is massively diverse in style and content, but speaks with a single Voice on all kinds of issues that affect your everyday life.

 We make it our aim to wrestle with and understand the teachings of Jesus and of the Bible, since there is a vast field of exploration into everything you can think of, from ecology to industry, life to death, money to family, church to creative arts.

 We welcome you to come along and find out more.

-For those who want to understand a quick summary of the core elements of the Christian faith, here is a succinct one-page summary that we would uphold passionately.
+For those who want to understand a quick summary of the core elements of the Christian faith, click here for a succinct one page summary that we would uphold passionately.